OCC THER 100 — ORIENTATION TO OCCUPATIONAL THERAPY

 OCC THER 671 — SCIENTIFIC INQUIRY IN OT I: EVIDENCE-BASED PRACTICE.

 Addresses the role of evidence in supporting occupational therapy practice.
 Covers the concepts, methods, and strategies related to evidence-based practice.
-The goal is to encourage the development of critical reading and writing skills.
+Encourages the development of critical reading and writing skills.

 OCC THER 672 — SCIENTIFIC INQUIRY IN OCCUPATIONAL THERAPY II: RESEARCH DESIGN AND METHODS

 Supports the generation and use of evidence in occupational therapy practice.
-The course provides an overview of research design with particular relevance to understanding human occupation and the practice of occupational therapy.
+Provides an overview of research design with particular relevance to understanding human occupation and the practice of occupational therapy.

 OCC THER 673 — SCIENTIFIC INQUIRY IN OT III: DATA COLLECTION AND ANALYSIS.